Big news! SwiftKey for Android now has support for over 150 languages!

 In Julien’s own words: “I’m happy to have done Kurdish.
-There are two languages in Kurdistan and both are spoken in warzones.
+There are two languages in the Kurdish-inhabited area and both are spoken in warzones.
 One part of the region is in Turkey and one part is in Syria and Iraq.
 The people can’t even go to a school that uses their language, so I’m happy they have a keyboard to at least write it now.”

 What languages does Julien himself actually speak?

 English, French and Mandarin fluently…but he has varying degrees of knowledge of (get ready): German, Icelandic, Norwegian, Danish, Swedish, Italian, Spanish, Polish, Breton, Armenian, Greek, Hungarian, Taiwanese, Classical Chinese, Indonesian, Japanese, Korean, Vietnamese, Swahili, Scottish Gaelic, Yiddish and Sakha.

 What languages do you type in on SwiftKey?
 And which would you like to still see (we might know a guy)?

 Let us know why multilingual typing matters to you on Twitter!